 In this guide, we will explain the basics of journalctl as well as a brief overview of suggested uses for the program.

 Must have a Linux distribution with journalctl as the system log management program, for example, CentOS 7.
-If you do not have a server, consider a super fast SSD cloud server from Atlantic.Net.
+If you do not have a server, consider a super fast SSD virtual private server from Atlantic.Net.

 How to Manage System Logs with Journalctl